matter-labs/zksync-era/docs/guides/external-node/03_running.md

   [example config](prepared_configs/mainnet-config.env).

 ## Infrastructure

-You need to set up a PostgreSQL server with SSD storage:

-- Testnet - ~1TB (at the time of writing) and will grow over time, so should be constantly monitored
-- Mainnet - ~2TB (at the time of writing) and will grow over time, so should be constantly monitored

 Setting up Postgres is out of the scope of these docs, but the popular choice is to run it in Docker.
 There are many of guides on that, [here's one example](https://www.docker.com/blog/how-to-use-the-postgres-docker-official-image/).